tido/plgToMSS/README.md

-A set of node scripts to roundtrip Sibelius plugin development between a sensible world (small text files, which can be edited, in a tool of your choice, with nice syntax highlighting, and which source-controlled separately) and the monolithic Sibelius .plg file format.
+A set of node scripts to roundtrip Sibelius plugin development between a sensible world (small text files, which can be edited, in a tool of your choice, with nice syntax highlighting, and which can be source-controlled separately) and the monolithic Sibelius .plg file format.

+NB Currently set up and documented for Mac deployment.
+If anyone out there would like to form and update for Windows, please be my guest!

 ## Install